flatiron/union/README.md

   $ [sudo] npm install union
 ````

+## Usage:

+### union.createServer(options)

+The `options` object is required.
+Options include:

+#### options.before

+`options.before` is an array of [connect](https://github.com/senchalabs/connect)-compatible middlewares, which are used to route and serve incoming requests.
+For instance, in the example, `favicon` is a middleware which handles requests for `/favicon.ico`.

+Because union's request handling is connect-compatible, all existing connect middlewares should work out-of-the-box with union.

+#### options.after

+`options.after` is an array of stream middlewares, which are applied after the request handlers in `options.before`.
+Stream middlewares inherit from `union.ResponseStream`.

+#### options.limit (*optional*)

+Union allows you to limit the size of buffered streams.
+If undefined, there is no limit.

+### union.RequestStream

+Union supplies this constructor as a basic request stream middleware from which to inherit.

+### union.ResponseStream

+Union supplies this constructor as a basic response stream middleware from which to inherit.

 ## Tests

 All tests are written with [vows][0] and should be run with [npm][1]:

 ``` bash